pinohu/DYNASTY/ohu-legacy-codex/volume-i-foundation/volume-i-introduction.md

 ### Integration with Other Volumes

 **Volume I â†’ Volume II**: The philosophical foundation informs legal structure decisions.
-The Enterprise Trust (Volume II) is the mechanism that preserves the vision established here.
+The Dynasty Trust (Volume II) is the mechanism that preserves the vision established here.

 **Volume I â†’ Volume III**: The strategic architecture (Chapter 2) guides revenue generation strategies.
 The Three-Horizon Model determines which revenue streams to pursue.